HathorNetwork/rfcs/0000-side-dags.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-We have a new type of transaction, with no inputs and no outputs.
+We have to create a new type of transaction.
 This transaction will have two parents connected to the Hathor's Main DAG, and two other parents to connected to the side DAG.
 Then, there are two possible cases when a full node is processing this transaction:

 1. If the full node does not have the side DAG, then it always accepts the special transaction, which will have its accumulated weight growing as new blocks and transactions arrive in Hathor's Main DAG.